Loops can be implemented within a workflow to repeat a set of tasks based on defined conditions.

 Settings sample:

-8. From the Parameters configuration, click Edit parameters.
+From the configuration, click Edit parameters.

 Configuration options are presented.

-9. In the Message field, enter {{ @item.name }} and click Save parameters.
+{{ @item.name }}and click Save parameters.
 This value will be converted at runtime.

 The results of this loop will be an iteration over a list of projects:

-• {{ @item.name }} => Project 1
+{{ @item.name }}=>Project 1 -

 The withParam loop enables iteration over a dynamic list which is output from any previous task or trigger.